omichelsen/ole.michelsen.dk/public/blog/secure-your-website-with-content-security-policy.md

         img-src *.cloudflare.com
     "

-You can set a policy for most types of resources a website can load, from scripts to images, style sheets and fonts.
-If you don't specifically define a header like `script-src` for scripts, the website will fallback to `default-src`.
+You can set a policy for most types of resources: scripts, images, style sheets, fonts etc. If you don't specifically define a header like `script-src` for scripts, the website will fallback to `default-src`.

 ### Supported directives